grep🔗

 - The bracket trick

-[n]ginxmatches "nginx" but thegrepprocess itself shows up inpsas[n]ginx, which doesn't match its own pattern.
-This preventsgrepfrom including itself in the results — a common solution to the "grep shows itself" problem.
+[n]ginxmatches "nginx" but not thegrepprocess itself —grepshows up inpsas[n]ginx, which doesn't match its own pattern.
+A common solution to the "grep shows itself" problem. - Filter

 You know something's wrong but not what.
 Start broad, narrow down.